Online therapy in the age of COVID-19: What you need to know

 Make sure that all aspects of the telemental health process are secure.

 As with regular in person therapy, it is important that every new patient understands and agrees to the process.
-You should always review and sign what is known as an ‘informed consent’ agreement prior to starting teletherapy.
+You should always review and sign an ‘informed consent’ agreement prior to starting teletherapy.
 Such documents explain your therapist’s approach to treatment.
-You should also be sure that any sensitive written information that you provide (such as client information documents, credit card information, etc.) is stored in a secure manner.
+You should also be sure that any sensitive information that you provide is stored in a secure manner.
 For example, ask your online therapist whether they use a secure online patient portal or encrypted email to send and receive such information.
 Additionally, ask your telemental health provider how they process credit card payments and store any credit card information.

 Now that we’ve discussed the technical stuff, lets get to the universal human side of this process…